Compare foreign exchange

-Foreign exchange refers to the act of changing one nation's currency into another nation's currency.
-Today, foreign exchange, otherwise known as Forex or FX, can refer to a few different aspects of dealing with international currencies.
-It can refer to trading currencies, where investors will buy and sell different currencies trying to make a profit largely in the same way as a stock trader would, and it can also apply to simple exchanges of currencies for personal or business use.
+Foreign exchange refers to the act of changing one nation's currency to another's.
+Today, foreign exchange, otherwise known as forex or FX, can refer to a few different aspects of dealing with international currencies.
+It can refer to trading currencies, where investors will buy and sell different currencies trying to make a profit largely in the same way as a stock trader would.
+It can also apply to simple exchanges of currencies for personal or business use.
 Foreign exchange can be particularly important if you live or have family overseas, invest in a foreign country, or have clients or suppliers located overseas.

 How does the foreign exchange market work?

 - Banks.
-Almost every bank will have a selection of currencies to allow you to convert funds, although it should be noted that more exotic currencies are usually not available on short notice.
-Banks traditionally charge high conversion fees and have less favourable exchange rates.
+Nearly all banks offer a selection of currencies that allow you to convert funds, but more exotic currencies may not be available on short notice.
+Banks typically charge higher conversion fees and offer weaker exchange rates than your other options.

 - Foreign exchange kiosks and post offices.
-Usually found within airports, kiosks run by companies such as Travelex or banks offer foreign exchange services.
+Usually found within airports, kiosks run by companies like Travelex offer foreign exchange services.
 Your post office may also convert funds to other currencies.
-Compare the rates and fees you'll be charged before converting these.
-Many Auspost post offices will allow you to convert funds into different currencies too.
+Compare the rates and fees you'll be charged before converting with these services.

 - Credit and debit cards.
-Australian credit and debit cards will automatically convert Australian dollars into foreign currencies when you're overseas.
-Unless these are specifically designed for international travel you’ll usually have to pay foreign transaction fees and ATM withdrawal fees.
-Travel cards are an offshoot of these which allow you to lock in different currencies at specific rates, and require you to load funds onto them, often waiving many foreign transaction fees.
+Many credit and debit cards automatically convert US dollars into foreign currencies when you're overseas.
+You'll normally pay foreign transaction and ATM withdrawal fees, whereas cards designed for international travel may allow you to lock in currencies at specific rates and waive foreign transaction fees.

 How do I compare foreign exchange services?

-- Fees.
+- Conversion fees.
 Most banks and exchange companies will charge a fee for converting currencies.
-These can vary wildly depending on who you go with.
-Some banks and companies will charge a percentage rate of say 1% of the total sale amount when buying, and others will charge a flat fee, which can be as much as $10 or even more.
+Because these fees can vary wildly, find out whether the provider charges a percentage of the total sale amount when buying or a flat fee.

-- Rates.
-In addition to fees, most companies and banks will add a margin to the exchange rate they offer you.
-Some foreign exchange providers will add a large margin to rates, while more competitive providers will minimise this margin.
+- Exchange rates.
+Nearly all providers skew exchange rates for a profit.
+Some add a large margin to the mid-market rate, while more competitive providers will minimise this margin.
 Exercise your due diligence before going with one provider and you'll be sure to get more value out of your exchange.
 Look for the smallest margin between the mid-market rate and the rate you're offered.

 - Extras.
-A provider may offer one-on-one services to business clients, as well as the ability to negotiate over the rate.
-You might also be able to take advantage of foreign exchange market analysis with your foreign exchange provider.
+A provider may offer one-on-one services to business clients along with the ability to negotiate the rate.
+You might also be able to take advantage of forex market analysis with your foreign exchange provider.

 What are the pros and cons of foreign exchange?

-- Convenient way to exchange one currency for another
+- It's a convenient way to exchange one currency for another.

-- Some companies can organise regular money transfers for you so you can pay overseas bills or mortgages easily
+- Some companies can organise regular money transfers to pay overseas bills or mortgages easily.

-- You can trade currencies to make profits
+- You can trade currencies to turn a profit.

-- The market can be complicated to grasp
+- The market can be complicated and difficult to fully understand.

 Frequently asked questions